How can I deduct dental supplementary insurance for tax purposes?

 Limiting factor: The annual maximum amounts

-The key point about deductibility is the statutory maximum limits for other provisions.
-For employees, civil servants, and pensioners, this limit is €1,900 per year.
-Self-employed individuals who fully pay their health insurance contributions themselves can claim up to €2,800.
-In most cases, these amounts are already fully used up solely by contributions to statutory health and long-term care insurance.
-An employee with a gross income of €45,000 already pays over €4,000 a year just for health insurance, thus easily reaching the maximum amount.
-Therefore, declaring supplementary dental insurance does not lead to any additional tax savings for many taxpayers.
+The decisive factor in deductibility is the statutory maximum amounts for other insurance expenses.
+For employees, civil servants and pensioners, this limit is EUR 1,900 per year.
+Self-employed people who pay their health insurance contributions in full themselves can claim up to EUR 2,800.
+In most cases, these amounts are already fully used up by contributions to statutory health and long-term care insurance alone.
+An employee with a gross income of EUR 45,000 already pays more than EUR 4,000 a year for health insurance alone and therefore easily reaches the maximum amount.
+Therefore, declaring supplementary dental insurance often results in no additional tax saving for many taxpayers.

-For married couples filing jointly, the maximum amounts double accordingly to €3,800 (both employed) or up to €5,600 (both self-employed).
-Despite the higher limits, the challenge remains the same, as the joint basic coverage contributions are correspondingly higher.
-A precise examination of which insurances are deductible is therefore essential.
+For married couples who are assessed jointly, the maximum amounts are doubled accordingly to EUR 3,800 (both employed) or up to EUR 5,600 (both self-employed).
+Despite the higher limits, the challenge remains the same, as the joint contributions to basic cover are correspondingly higher.
+A precise review of which insurance policies are tax-deductible is therefore essential.

 Expert tips for correctly entering information in the tax return

-Here's how to enter the values correctly:
+Here is how to enter the values correctly:

-1. Statutory insured individuals: Use line 22 of the 'Anlage Vorsorgeaufwand' for "Contributions to health insurance beyond basic coverage".
+1. Statutorily insured persons: Use line 22 of the Anlage Vorsorgeaufwand for „Contributions to health insurance that exceed basic cover“.

-Legal Framework and Optimization Strategies
+Legal Framework and Optimisation Strategies

-Request an individual risk analysis now: Have your insurance situation checked free of charge and receive concrete suggestions for optimization.
+Request an individual risk analysis now: Have your insurance situation reviewed free of charge and receive concrete recommendations for optimisation.

 FAQ

-The maximum amount applies to all other pension expenses combined.
-It is €1,900 per year for employees, pensioners, and civil servants, and €2,800 for self-employed individuals and freelancers.
+The maximum amount applies to all other provision expenses combined.
+It is EUR 1,900 per year for employees, pensioners and civil servants and EUR 2,800 for self-employed people and freelancers.

 Do married couples benefit from higher allowances?

-Yes, when filing taxes jointly, the maximum amounts are combined.
-If both partners are employed, the combined maximum amount is 3,800 euros.
-However, the shared contributions to basic provision are also offset.
+Yes, in the case of joint tax assessment, the maximum amounts are added together.
+If both partners are employed, the joint maximum amount is €3,800.
+However, the joint contributions to basic provision are also offset against this.

 Where can I find the exact amounts for my tax return?